Sustainable Urban Mobility in Developing Countries

 The course aims to enhance the capacity of local decision makers and urban and transportation planners to formulate and implement appropriate policies that contribute to sustainability in urban transport in developing countries.
 It allows an analysis of the important issues of sustainable transport including transport demand management, improved public and non-motorized transport, environmental protection, road safety, and gender in transport.
 In order to achieve sustainability, it also provides some means such as economic and financial instruments, institutional improvements, capacity building, regulation of markets and environmental standards.

-- Module 1: Urban growth and strategies for sustainable development
+- Module 1: Urban development and transport

-- Module 2: Municipal mobility management
+- Module 2: Urban mobility management

-- Module 3: Public transport services
+- Module 3: Public transport planning

-- Module 4: Management, financing and institutions
+- Module 4: Governance and financing

-- Module 5: Energy and environment
+- Module 5: Environment and health

 - Module 6: Safety and social issues

-This 6-module course is based on UNITAR’s sound adult learning pedagogical principles.
+The course is based on UNITAR’s sound adult learning pedagogical principles.
 Each module includes readings, self-assessment activities and quizzes.
 Participants also engage in hands-on and collaborative tasks.
 They have to work on a case study, where they can apply their knowledge practically, as well as to do peer-reviews and participate in group discussions.
 The learning activities are distributed in such a way to ensure the achievement of the learning objectives in a flexible manner.
 All course activities are moderated by a high level transportation expert.

 The course is open to urban and transportation planners, decision-makers from local governments as well as representatives of service providers (national governments, private sector, NGOs) and international organizations involved in the transport sector worldwide.
 It is advisable to have prior basic knowledge of urban transport and/or urban planning issues.
-Participants should also have access to a computer with a reliable Internet connection.